Monday, 7 December 2020

 LEGENDS

-It is believed that Ma Parvati, Maha Vishnu, Indran, Kamadhenu, Adhiseshan, Agni, Vayu, Rama, Arjuna, Vasishta, Sudharma Munivar, Sapta rishis, Musukunda Chakravarti, Kaliyuga Rama Pandyan, Viyakirasuran, Sivamithira, Padumakarpam, Sudharman and Ankamithiran worshiped Lord Shiva of this temple.
+It is believed that Ma Parvati, Maha Vishnu, Indran, Kamadhenu, Adhiseshan, Agni, Vayu, Rama, Arjuna, Vasishta, Sudharma Munivar, Sapta Rishis, Musukunda Chakravarti, Kaliyuga Rama Pandyan, Viyakirasuran, Sivamithira, Padumakarpam, Sudharman, and Ankamithiran worshiped Lord Shiva of this temple.

-Lord Shiva is called by 43 different names and some of them are Kathalivananathar, Sakrathyagar, Aranyavidangar, Neelakandar, and Gneelivananathar.
+Lord Shiva is called by 43 different names, and some of them are Kathalivananathar, Sakrathyagar, Aranyavidangar, Neelakandar, and Gneelivananathar.

 Sthala purana..
 Lord Shiva offered food for Appar

-The Sthala Viruksham - Gneeli ( Kathali ) Plantain
+The Sthala Viruksham - Gneeli (Kathali) Plantain

 POOJAS AND CELEBRATIONS

-Apart from regular poojas, special poojas are conducted on Thai Poosam day in the month Thai ( Jan- Feb ) to Lord Yama, Maha Shivaratri in the month Masi ( Feb – March ), 10 days Brahmotsavam in the month Chithirai ( April – May ), Thirunavukkarasu Swamigal Guru pooja, Vinayagar Chathurthi in the month Avani ( Aug – Sep ), Navaratri in the month Purattasi (Sept-Oct) and monthly pradoshams.
+Apart from regular poojas, special poojas are conducted on Thai Poosam day in the month Thai (Jan-Feb) to Lord Yama, Maha Shivaratri in the month Masi (Feb–March), 10 days Brahmotsavam in the month Chithirai (April–May), Thirunavukkarasu Swamigal Guru pooja, Vinayagar Chathurthi in the month Avani (Aug–Sep), Navaratri in the month Purattasi (Sept-Oct), and monthly pradoshams.

 TEMPLE TIMINGS

-The temple will be kept open between 06.30 hrs to 13.00 hrs and 16.00 hrs to 20.00 hrs.
+The temple will be kept open from 06.30 hrs to 13.00 hrs, and from 16.00 hrs to 20.00 hrs.

 CONTACT DETAILS :